The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Recoil-order corrections to allowed beta decays

-Earlier experimentally deduced values for these recoil-order terms were reported in Ref. \cite{sumikama2011test} by Sumikama \etal~These values, namely $j_2/A^2c = -490 \pm 70$, $j_3/A^2c = -980 \pm 280$, $d^I/Ac = 5.5 \pm 1.7$, and $b_{\mathrm{WM}}/Ac = 7.5 \pm 0.2$, are different from our theoretical predictions, and were derived through a comprehensive fit to $\beta$-spin alignment data \cite{sumikama2011test} and $\beta$-$\alpha$ angular correlation measurements \cite{McKeownGG1980} from \Li~and $^8$B beta decays.
-Due to the limited magnitude of higher-order effects and the relatively large statistical uncertainties, the recoil-order terms $j_{2}/A^2c$, $j_{3}/A^2c$ and $d^I/Ac$ were assumed in Ref. \cite{sumikama2011test} to be independent of the \Be~excitation energy.
-Consequently, the reported values were averaged over the entire beta decay spectrum.
 Conversely, the SA-NCSM wavefunctions are computed for specific states; therefore, the predictions in Table \ref{tb:recoil} correspond solely to the each of the 2$^+$ final states, in the \Be~spectrum.
 The SA-NCSM calculations indicate significant differences in the recoil-order terms between the lowest 2$_1^+$ state and higher-lying states, notably for the $j_K/A^2c$ terms, where the values differ by nearly two orders of magnitude (see Table \ref{tb:recoil}).
 Averaging of the calculated recoil-order terms over the entire \bt spectrum would likely yield values similar to the ones obtained by Sumikama \etal~Accordingly, the latest angular-correlation experiment described in Refs. \cite{BurkeySGS2022} and \cite{LongfellowGSB2024} minimize sensitivity to higher-lying states by restricting the analysis to decays associated primarily with the lowest $2_1^+$ state in \Be~for which the calculated recoil-order terms are well constrained.

 Since both $j_2/A^2c$ and $j_3/A^2c$ for the \Be~lowest $2_1^+$ state are strongly correlated with the \Li~ and $^8$B g.s. quadrupole moments (Fig. \ref{fig:jk_vs_Q}), it is expected that there is a strong correlation between $j_2$ and $j_3$.
 Indeed, the calculated $j_2/A^2c$ vs. $j_3/A^2c$ for all four interactions under consideration follow an almost perfect linear trendline (Fig. \ref{fig:j2_vs_j3}).
 Notably, the experimentally deduced values of $j_2/A^2c$ vs. $j_3/A^2c$ from Sumikama \etal~\cite{sumikama2011test}, which have been determined over the whole range of the \bt energy spectrum, align remarkably well with the calculated correlation.
-In other words the ratio $j_3/j_2$ from experiment agrees with the ratio from all the calculations.
+In other words, the ratio $j_3/j_2$ from experiment agrees with the ratio from all the calculations.

 The comprehensive analysis of recoil-order terms in the \bt decays of \Li~and $^8$B, supported by SA-NCSM calculations across various nuclear interactions, reveals robust correlations that are largely independent of the chosen models and parameters.
 These correlations between the recoil-order form factors and the ground state quadrupole moments enhance the precision of theoretical predictions essential for constraining BSM weak tensor currents.
 The consistency between calculated and experimental ratios of $j_2/j_3$ recoil-order terms underscores the reliability of the current theoretical framework and its potential to refine the interpretation of \bt-decay measurements in the search for new physics.